 Those travelling outside of the EU would have to pay for their own treatment.
 If commercial flights are cancelled, or anything else goes wrong, travellers would have to pay the costs of repatriation.

 What other restrictions might travellers be subject to?

 Countries around the world are easing lockdown measures.
 However, foreign visitors may be denied entry or be subject to quarantine rules in their destination country.
 France is not admitting overseas visitors for the foreseeable future.
 Those granted entry must self-isolate for two weeks.
 Spain’s borders are also closed to most British travellers (exceptions include those who hold a green residency permit; who are a legally recognised spouse, partner or dependent child of a Spanish national or whose work requires them to travel to the country - diplomats, for instance).
-Since May 15, all arrivals to Spain will be required to self-isolate for 14 days.
+Since May 15, all arrivals to Spain have been required to self-isolate for 14 days.